Read This First

 Prompt 2: Elaborate on common erroneous conceptualizations of quantum physics that contribute to the notion that quantum physics are, at least to some degree, spiritual.

-The central claim is this: Misunderstandings and misapplications of quantum physics have contributed to the belief that it has a spiritual dimension.
+In plain terms: Misunderstandings and misapplications of quantum physics have contributed to the belief that it has a spiritual dimension.

 This middle step carries forward material.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Quantum Concept

 In quantum mechanics, the act of measurement affects the system being observed.
-This is often exemplified by the double-slit experiment , where particles behave differently when observed.
+This is often exemplified by the double-slit experiment, where particles behave differently when observed.

 Erroneous Spiritual Interpretation